kh-eng-rmit/A2-Group-39-Git/README.md

 ## Amy –
 What could possibly go wrong with a group project?
-We have affirmed Murphys Law: Anything that could go wrong, will go wrong. https://en.wikipedia.org/wiki/Murphy's_law
+We have affirmed Murphys Law: Anything that could go wrong, will go wrong.

+https://en.wikipedia.org/wiki/Murphy's_law

-We all have conflicting availablity, work hours, schedules, and are subject to the common psychology of :"diffusion of responsiblity" https://www.verywellmind.com/what-is-diffusion-of-responsibility-2795095
+We all have conflicting availablity, work hours, schedules, and are subject to the common psychology of :"diffusion of responsiblity"

+https://www.verywellmind.com/what-is-diffusion-of-responsibility-2795095

 - hoping someone else will tell us what to do (looks over and nods at Nicholas).

 There were a few attempts made to get the ball rolling initially, but at that stage, nobody had taken lead, until Nicholas stepped in "In the Nick of Time" and has saved our group project.
-Personally, I havent had electricity or internet or hot water for the last week, while I've been in the process of moving house due to a miscommunications with the provider.
+Personally, I havent had electricity or internet or hot water for the last week, while I've been in the process of moving house, due to a miscommunications with the provider.
 Everything that could have gone wrong there, also went wrong there.
+Thankfully, Nicholas has taken lead and typed the content, enabling me to upload this to a GitHub page *on the day our assignment is due*.

 ## Ahmed –